b33pbop/tp/docs/DeveloperGuide.md

 **Actor: Manager**

+**Preconditions**

+* Application is running.
+* Category is one of: `Customer`, `Staff`, `Supplier`.
+* No existing contact with the same phone number.

 **MSS**

-1. Manager selects **Add Contact**
+1. Manager executes `add n/NAME p/PHONE e/EMAIL a/ADDRESS c/CATEGORY`.
-2. System prompts for contact details
+2. System validates the fields and category.
-3. Manager provides details and confirms.
+3. System creates the contact and saves it to storage.
-4. System records the contact
+4. System displays a success message with the added contact.

-    Use case ends.
+5. Use case ends.

 **Extensions**

-* 3a.Required fields missing.
+* 1a.
+Required fields missing or invalid.
-    * 3a1.
-System indicates missing field
+    * 1a1.
+System indicates the exact invalid/missing field(s).
-    * Use case resumes at step 2
+    * Use case ends.

-* 3b.
-Potential duplicate detected.
+* 2a.
+Potential duplicate detected (e.g., same phone).

-    * 3b1.
-System informs manager of duplicate.
+    * 2a1.
+System informs manager of the duplicate; contact is not added.
-    * Use case resumes at step 2 or ends(if cancelled)
+    * Use case ends.

 **U2.
 Search for a contact**